 - content of toxicologically significant impurities (present at any level)

 - information on the analytical methods used to generate the data and validation of these methods

 - where applicable, chromatograms of the batches showing separation of impurities.
 Chromatograms should be clearly labelled with

 - a software-generated table with retention time and peak area of associated peaks

 - a copy of all raw data used to generate the final results.

 For determination of impurities in the active constituent, reference standards should be prepared for each of the identified impurities, particularly those known to be toxic, and the concentration of impurities quantitated against their own reference standards.

 The sum of the quantitative level of the active constituent and impurities is often referred to as the mass balance.
 Mass balance is an important parameter in the batch analysis to ensure that all major impurities have been detected.
-The mass balance need not add up to exactly 100 per cent, because of the analytical error associated with each analytical procedure, however it is expected to be in the range of 98–102 per cent.
+The mass balance need not add up to exactly 100%, because of the analytical error associated with each analytical procedure; however, it is expected to be in the range of 98% to 102%.

-You should provide full details of the test methods used for determining the active constituent, all impurities at or above 0.1 per cent and toxicologically significant impurities (even when present at less than 0.1 per cent) in the active constituent.
+You should provide full details of the test methods used for determining the active constituent, all impurities at or above 0.1% and toxicologically significant impurities (even when present at less than 0.1%) in the active constituent.